-Most bodyweight moves mimic movements we encounter in everyday life.
-We squat to get out of a chair; we lunge when we walk up the stairs; we technically perform a pull-up when closing the garage door.
-Most movement patterns can be broken down into six basic categories, a vertical pull, vertical push, horizontal pull, horizontal push, knee-based movement, and a hip-based movement.
+Most bodyweight moves mimic everyday life.
+You squat to get out of a chair; you lunge when you walk up the stairs; you technically perform a pull-up when closing the garage door.
+Most movement patterns can be broken down into six basic categories — a vertical pull, vertical push, horizontal pull, horizontal push, knee-based movement, and a hip-based movement.
 Here’s an example of each:

 - Horizontal push: push-up